At the end of 2020, the INTERREG project "Diverse life on our mountain rivers" will also come to an end.

 " More information Karwendel Nature Park

-Planned measures of the Nature Park Tiroler Lech within the Interreg project
+Planned measures of the Tiroler Lech Nature Park within the framework of the Interreg project

-The wild river Tiroler Lech meanders with its turquoise water past villages through its valley.
-Large relocating stretches, wide alluvial forest areas and side valleys that serve as retreats make up the Tiroler Lech Nature Park.
-Due to the diversity of natural habitats, many rare and protected plant and animal species have one of the last places of their occurrence here.
-Enchanting landscapes and exceptional biodiversity - all this is offered by the Tiroler Lech Nature Park, which is a nature reserve and Natura 2000 site in its entirety.
+The wild river Tiroler Lech meanders through its valley with its turquoise-blue water past villages.
+Large relocation stretches, wide alluvial forest areas and side valleys that serve as retreats make up the Tiroler Lech Nature Park.
+Due to the diversity of natural habitats, many rare and protected plant and animal species have one of their last places of occurrence here.
+Enchanting landscapes and exceptional biodiversity - all this is offered by the Tiroler Lech Nature Park, which is a nature conservation and Natura 2000 site in its entirety.

 The beauty and wildness of the Tiroler Lech Nature Park is attracting more and more visitors who want to use and enjoy it.
-To ensure that environmental protection and species conservation can nevertheless be maintained, a new visitor management concept is needed.
+In order to still maintain environmental and species protection, a new visitor management concept is needed.
 This is a component of the Interreg project "Diverse life along our mountain rivers".
 The project also includes the signposting of the numerous entry and exit points for white-water sports enthusiasts along the wild river Lech, which will thus be made highly visible.

-The status of the populations of Ringed Plovers, Sandpipers, Spotted Snares, Turk's Grasshoppers and Gravel-bank Grasshoppers of the Tyrolean Lech Nature Park is shown by an inventory (monitoring) of these species.
-The monitoring is implemented within the framework of the LIFE Lechproject and the data obtained from it is made available to the Interreg project.
+The status of the populations of little ringed plovers, sandpipers, spotted snarls, Turk's grasshoppers and gravel bank grasshoppers in the Tyrolean Lech Nature Park is shown by a monitoring of these species.
+The monitoring is carried out within the framework of the LIFE Lech project implemented and the data obtained from this will be made available to the Interreg project.
 In addition, the nature park team started a grasshopper monitoring in 2019.
-These data also flowed into the Interreg project.
+This data also fed into the Interreg project.